ronanociosoig/inTune/README.md

 The scrolling of the results is optimised by performing all the necessary parsing of data into an array of structures prior to displaying them.
 The artwork images are loaded asynchronously and cached.
 It uses a CocoaPod library for this.

 The player is based around the AVQueuePlayer class.
 It takes an array of AVPlayerItems as an input, and can play the next item once one finishes.
 It does not support going back to the previous item however.
-This has been implemented by delting the queue of player items, and building it back again placing the new item at the beginning.
+This has been implemented by deleting the queue of player items, and building it back again placing the new item at the beginning.

 On loading player items, an asychronous caching process is done to preload the metadata which results in smooth playback of the queue.

 ## Automated testing
-The app has good test coverage for the networking layer, the model and parsing layer, and some UI testing for searching and playing a file.
+The project has tests to cover unit, integration and UI tests.
+It also has KIF UI testing.
+Note that running all the tests together will probably fail - especially the KIF tests.

 ## Known Issues
 There seems to be a memory leak related to the UI keyboard prediction view.
-I haven't found a way to disable it.

-There seems to be an issue with matching the song with the audio stream being played.
+Running all the unit tests will fail.
+Running them separately works.

 ## Improvements